 Luckily, there are solutions for every problem above – for example, the Locality Sensitive Hashing for solving the expensive computation cost, Distance metric learning for approximating the ‘correct’ distance metric, and Random projection, as well as other dimension reduction techniques, for the breaking the curse of dimensionality.
-These topics will be further exploit, in future blog posts.
+These topics will be further exploited, in future blog posts.

 Machine Learning Blog